Simple Southern Style Cornbread Recipe

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.

+Some folks are adamantly against sweet cornbread.
+However, I feel that food should taste good to the person eating it.
 So if you like sweet cornbread, add sugar.
 If you’re like me and prefer the traditional southern cornbread, leave it out.

 I enjoy the traditional “dry” cornbread.
 But if you want to make it moist, add more oil or a small can of creamed corn to the batter.